Watch the step-by-step video HERE.

 - 1 cup quick cooking oats

-Pre heat oven to 375 and spray muffin pay with some cooking spray (or coat with a little olive oil)
+- Pre heat oven to 375 and spray 12-cup muffin pan with some cooking spray (or coat with a little olive or coconut oil).

-Mix all the ingredients in one large bowl until well combined.
-Roll the mixture into balls and place each one in the muffin pan.
+- Roll the mixture into 12 even balls and place each one in the muffin pan.

-Bake for 30 minutes or until cooked through.
+- Bake for 25-30 minutes or until cooked through.
+Cool and enjoy!